Wentong-Wu/SNKEZ-Mob-Spawning/README.md

 ## Wave Spawner

 - Allows the user to add or remove waves into the game without coding.
 Making it easy for level desginers to manage the wave spawning mehcnaics.
+- Can determine the location of where enemy can spawn.
+The enemy will spawn in random location of the spawners if there are multiple spawners.
-- Can deternube the number of enemies per wave.
+- Can deternube the number of enemies per wave within the object pooling.
 - Can determine duration between each wave when all the enemy is defeated.
+- All this is managed by the object pooling class so that the total enemy cannot be greater than the object pool itself.
+To prevent from spawning too many enemy at once.

+## Player Object

+- A simple shape for the player with simple movement so that the enemy can have a target to aim.